-Please keep in mind information may change daily, which will impact previous decisions and statements.
-Staff will add updates and additional information regarding support for our members and chapters throughout the summer for the upcoming year.
+Please keep in mind information may change frequently, which will impact previous decisions and statements.
+Staff will add updates and additional information regarding support for our members and chapters as necessary.

-Out of a commitment to the health and safety of staff and constituents, Senior Leadership has made the decision to keep the office closed through the entire month of June.
-Staff will continue to monitor state and federal recommendations for a safe and phased plan to return to work and open the office.
+Out of a commitment to the health and safety of staff and constituents, Senior Leadership has made the decision to keep the staff on a work-from-home status until further notice.

-While essential personnel may go to the office for a limited amount of time each day, the office will not be staffed to receive package deliveries (FedEx, UPS, etc.); however, incoming mail will be monitored daily.
+Essential personnel is in the office for mail and package delivery daily.
+Please note the Kelley A. Bergstrom Leadership Center of Pi Kappa Phi Fraternity is currently closed for all guests and visitors.
 In addition, there will not be a live operator on duty so all incoming calls will be directed to dial by directory for staff and callers can leave voicemails as needed.

 We are grateful for the support and understanding of our constituents during this time.
-We will get through this as a fraternity, city, state, country and world.
-Most of all we will be better because of it in the things that really matter: compassion, self-sacrifice, benevolence and love — one for another.
-Whether you are an initiated member or not, this is what our Ritual calls us to do.Coronavirus FAQ as of May 20, 2020
+We will get through this as a fraternity, city, state, country, and world.
+Most of all we will be better because of it in the things that really matter: compassion, self-sacrifice, benevolence, and love — one for another.
+Whether you are an initiated member or not, this is what our Ritual calls us to do.Coronavirus FAQ as of March 1, 2021

 Chapter Support & Operations

-As states and localities begin to enter into opening phases, we recommend you stay up to date on current university recommendations and follow their direction.
-These guidelines should be followed for any chapter gatherings, including recruitment events that may be planned over the summer either on or off campus.
+We recommend you always stay up to date on current university recommendations and follow their direction.
+These guidelines should be followed for any chapter gatherings, including recruitment events, philanthropy events, chapter meetings, and associate member education.

 Chapter Billing, Dues & Fees

 Please refer to the FAQ for updated and detailed information on chapter billing, dues, and fees.